HarshanaPrabhath/HarshanaPrabhath/README.md

 ---

 ### 💡 What I’m Working On
-- Building full-stack web and mobile applications to strengthen my *Flutter, **Java, and **React* skills.
+- Building full-stack web and mobile applications to strengthen my **Java, and **React* skills.
-- Enhancing my problem-solving abilities on *HackerRank* with *algorithms* and *data structures* challenges.
+- Enhancing my problem-solving abilities on *LeetCode* with *algorithms* and *data structures* challenges.

 ---